 Sometime later, we pack ourselves in a car and head towards a less busy area in the town.
-A deserted road, an alley without a sign of life (or for direction) and another seemingly dingy staircase which led to a door that opened into an eclectic world of music and fashion.
+A deserted road, an alley without a sign or life, or sign of life.
+It led to another dingy staircase which ended at a door that opens into an eclectic world of music and fashion.
 Here, my eyes take forever to adjust.

-When I can finally see, I spot some familiar faces from Mojo Park, and the earlier place with a queue where we stood waiting but didn’t go in.
+Finally, when I can see, I spot some familiar faces from Mojo Park, and the earlier place with a queue where we stood waiting but didn’t go in.
 Wearily, I feel I know half the population of Thimphu by now.
 (I can’t recall the name of the place, but I think it was Viva City.
 Any local person who can help?)

 Please do not reproduce the video without permission.

-Fifteen minutes of hilly drive later, we are at a log-house in the woods.
+After 15 minutes of hilly drive, we are at a log house in the woods.
 There is a mild drizzle that cannot be heard, but it can be felt if one faces the sky.

-Our host happens to be an ardent lover of music, as the place spells of a bachelor pad which is carefully curated with everything that an impromptu jam session calls for; including a ‘hookah’ for the listener, if there is one.
+Our host happens to be an ardent lover of music, as the place spells of a bachelor pad which is carefully curated with everything that an impromptu jam session calls for; including a ‘hookah’ for the listener.
 The night is cool and quiet with occasional croaks and buzzes in the vicinity.
 The mist and the chill in the air can, at its mildest, be described as ‘romantic’.
-We take turns to sing some English classic numbers, and then some latest Hindi ones.
+We take turns singing some English classic numbers, and then some latest Hindi ones.
 We finally rounded off the night with classic Hindi songs from Bollywood.

 Also Read: Paro: Bhutan’s Docile Progeny

-As we unwillingly we call it a night and head home, I know that this is going to be etched in my heart forever, and I can’t thank Sania enough for this.
+As we unwillingly call it a night and head home at approx 3:00am, I know that this night in Thimphu is going to be etched in my heart forever, and I can’t thank Sania enough for this.